er-lang/er/README.md

     - `myfunc :: othermodule:similarfunc/2` ie. use `-spec`s from other modules (DRY).
 (Makes sense together with wrapper-notation) Enable only for STDlib's exported funcs?
 Cons: modularity is lost; odd that there is no `fun` keyword; cohabitation with `callback`s is unclear; more importantly, it leads to hiding stuff; maybe same spec, but linking it to another func's is weird as this func would behave differently.
     + `export start/1,2 end`, since `start/1,2` is common notation in the literature
     + One of the jobs of `--static`: http://erlang.org/pipermail/erlang-questions/2010-June/051868.html
+    * A spec enables optimisation, eg: on calls to polymorphic functions.
 * Compile to Erlang/Core Erlang. clang level of expressivity in errors.
 Colors available.

 ## Step 2